SnellerInc/sneller/README.md

 ![Sneller Performance](https://sneller-assets.s3.amazonaws.com/SnellerHashAggregatePerformance.png)

-sneller is capable of scaling beyond a single server and for instance a medium-sized r6i.12xlarge cluster in AWS can achieve 1TB/s in scanning performance, even running non-trivial queries.
+Sneller is capable of scaling beyond a single server and for instance a medium-sized r6i.12xlarge cluster in AWS can achieve 1TB/s in scanning performance, even running non-trivial queries.

 ## Spin up stack locally

 It is easiest to spin up a local stack (non-HA/single node) via `docker compose`.
-Make sure you have `docker` and `docker-compose` installed.
-Follow the instructions below.
+Make sure you have `docker` and `docker-compose` installed and follow these instructions.

 #### Spin up sneller and minio
 ```console